TF-M builtin keys

 Builtin key access control

-public information.
-TF-M must mediate access to the keys, which is done in the
+is public information.
+Access to the keys must be mediated, which is done by

 Multi-partition key derivation

 The HUK is used for key derivation by any secure partition or NS caller that requires keys that are bound to a particular context.
-For example, Protected Storage derives keys uniquely for each user of the service which are used to encrypt each user’s files.
-In order to provide HUK derivation to every secure partition / NS caller, it must be ensured that no service that utilises HUK derivation can derive the same key as another service (simply by inputting the same KDF inputs).
+For example, Protected Storage derives keys uniquely for each user of the service which are used to encrypt user files.
+In order to provide HUK derivation to every secure partition / NS caller, it must be ensured that no service that utilises HUK derivation can derive the same key as another service (simply by using the same inputs for the KDF APIs, i.e. accessing the same base key for derivation).

 If the NS client ID feature is disabled, all NS callers share a partition ID